Silver Cliff’s hectic mining days are over, but many relics remain at the Silver Cliff Museum at 620 Main St.

 Artifacts from Lew Sing Key’s Chinese Laundry are also on display.
 Key operated a laundry in Silver Cliff until his death in 1927.
 During his 42 years in Silver Cliff, he counseled troubled citizens, taught Sunday School and maintained great relationships with many of the town’s children and teens.

-The Silver Cliff Museum is open Friday, Saturday and Sunday, 1 to 4 p.m., Memorial Day through Labor Day, or book a special/private tour year round by calling 719-783-2615.
+Silver Cliff Museum is open Friday, Saturday and Sunday, 11 am to 4 pm, Memorial Day through Labor Day, or book a special/private tour year round by calling 719-783-2615.
 There is no museum entrance fee, but donations are welcome.